platformsh/platformsh-docs/reference/platform-app-yaml.md

 composed of lower case alpha-numeric characters. (a-z0-9)

-### Toolstack
+### Type and Build

-The `toolstack` is used to build and run the project.
-It's in the form `type[:subtype]`.
+The `type`  and `build` are used to build and run the project.
+It's in the form the only supported `type` currently is php:

-Possible values are:
+    type: php

+The `build` concernes what will happen by default when building the project it has a sub property `flavor` for which the possible values are:

+-   drupal
--   php:drupal
+-   symfony
--   php:symfony
+-   composer

-> ** note ** this is a misnomer that will soon be corrected you should use
-> php:symfony for anything that is not drupal.
+example:

+    type: php
+    build:
+        flavor: symfony

 ### Access